-The fund will be charged a corresponding fee for services provided by the custodian bank/custodian in its role as the custodian bank and for other services provided by the custodian bank/custodian (such as pricing and fund accounting).
+The fund will be charged a corresponding fee for services provided by the custodian bank/depositary in its role as the custodian bank and for other services provided by the custodian bank/depositary (such as pricing and fund accounting).

-f) Costs for services provided by external consultants, investment advisers, research costs and index costs
+f) Costs for services provided by external consultants, investment advisers, research costs and index costs costs shall be charged to the investment fund if these costs are not already covered by the management fee.

-If the investment fund makes use of the services of external consultants or investment advisers or uses research or data from index providers, these costs shall be charged to the investment fund if these costs are not already covered by the management fee.
+If the investment fund makes use of the services of external consultants or investment advisers or uses research, data from index providers or notaries/legal advisers in connection with the authentications required for the fund, these